mui/material-ui/docs/pages/blog/mui-core-v5.md

    - `@mui/styled-engine`: implemented with emotion (default).
    - `@mui/styled-engine-sc`: implemented with styled-components
-   - If you are using a different styled engine, feel free to contribute a wrapper.
+   - If you are using a different styling library, feel free to contribute a wrapper.
 For instance, there is [one attempt with goober](https://github.com/mui-org/material-ui/pull/27776), a library obsessing on bundle size (3kB gzipped).

-   This allows developers to swap between different styled engines.
-For instance, styled-components users do no longer need to bundle emotion **and** styled-component, nor do they need to configure the server-side rendering for each.
+   This allows developers to swap between different style engines.
+For example, styled-components users no longer need to bundle emotion **and** styled-component, nor do they need to configure the server-side rendering for each.
-   How does the [swap works](/guides/styled-engine/#how-to-switch-to-styled-components)?
+   How does the [swap work](/guides/styled-engine/#how-to-switch-to-styled-components)?
 The same way it does from React to Preact.

 3. For the last couple of months we have been [sponsoring](https://opencollective.com/emotion) emotion with a $100/month grant.
 We are now increasing this amount to $1,000/month.
-It's in our best interest to help ensure the library keeps pushing the envelope, staying state of the art in a competitive space.
+It's in our best interest to help ensure the library keeps pushing the envelope, leading the state of the art in a competitive space.

-The first immediate benefit was at the **performance** level. the `<Box>` component is [x5-x10 more performant](https://codesandbox.io/s/zlh5w?file=/src/App.js) in v5, compared to v4.
+The first immediate benefit of the move to emotion was **performance**.
+The `<Box>` component is [x5-x10 more performant](https://codesandbox.io/s/zlh5w?file=/src/App.js) in v5, compared to v4.

-We would like to thanks all the community contributors that made the migration of the components and documentation possible in [#24405](https://github.com/mui-org/material-ui/issues/24405) and [#16947](https://github.com/mui-org/material-ui/issues/16947): [@natac13](https://github.com/natac13), [@vicasas](https://github.com/vicasas), [@mngu](https://github.com/mngu), [@kodai3](https://github.com/kodai3), [@xs9627](https://github.com/xs9627), [@povilass](https://github.com/povilass), [@duganbrett](https://github.com/duganbrett), [@vinyldarkscratch](https://github.com/vinyldarkscratch), and more.
+We would like to thank all the community contributors that made the migration of the components and documentation possible in [#24405](https://github.com/mui-org/material-ui/issues/24405) and [#16947](https://github.com/mui-org/material-ui/issues/16947): [@natac13](https://github.com/natac13), [@vicasas](https://github.com/vicasas), [@mngu](https://github.com/mngu), [@kodai3](https://github.com/kodai3), [@xs9627](https://github.com/xs9627), [@povilass](https://github.com/povilass), [@duganbrett](https://github.com/duganbrett), [@vinyldarkscratch](https://github.com/vinyldarkscratch), and more.
 It was a major undertaking!

 Going forward, developers can either keep using JSS with the legacy `@mui/styles` package [or migrate from JSS](/guides/migration-v4/#migrate-from-jss).